3,000-Pound Rooster Statue Stolen From North Carolina Farm

 Andrew Emilious Justice, 32, of nearby Taylorsville has been charged with felony larceny and misdemeanor injury to real property.
 He also faces a charge of reckless driving — Bowman says Justice came flying off the state highway and slid into the driveway as he arrived to meet with police.

-Major questions remain.
-First, why would someone go to the trouble of stealing a giant rooster?
-Bowman says authorities are not aware of a relationship between the suspect and the statue's owner.
+He has no idea why someone go to the trouble of stealing the giant rooster.
+As for the suspect, "I do not know him, I have no relationship with him," he says.
+"I recognize him, but that's about all."

+Gilleland finds the theft all the more surprising because the statue is "very difficult to move."
+When he initially brought it home, he used a skid loader.
+In order to make off with it, one would likely need a tractor, which he says typically don't go over 20 miles per hour or drive at night.

 And perhaps the biggest question — where is the rooster now?
-Authorities found the base of the statue about five miles away from its home, but the rest of the bird remains missing.
+Authorities found the base of the statue several miles away from its home, but the rest of the bird remains missing.
 When questioned about the rooster's whereabouts, "this individual did not cooperate," Bowman says.

 Justice has been placed under a $10,000 secured bond and is scheduled to appear in court on Monday.